thijsputman/tc66c-mqtt/README.md

 The default `logLevel` is `info`.
 You can optionally change it into `debug` to get (a lot) more output, or to `warn` or `error` to get virtually no feedback.

+The `deviceAlias` is used to uniquely identify the TC66C unit in the MQTT-topic.
+It defaults to the unit's Bluetooth MAC address (lower-cased, with all colons replaced by underscores – e.g., `12_34_56_78_90_fe`).

 To terminate the script, send a `SIGTERM` or `SIGINT` (`Ctrl`+`C`).
 The script will attempt a graceful exit with status code `0`.
 If that fails, sending either `SIGTERM` or `SIGINT` again will instruct Node.js to forcefully terminate the